danthe1st/compile-time-json-parser/README.md

 ### Limitations
 * It is not possible to create an array/collection of collections
+* Objects annotated with `@GenerateJSON` need to have a no-args-constructor
+* Collections need to be initialized in the constructor
 * Generic objects are not supported (except generic collections)
 * Eclipse may not detect the annotation processor
 * Compile-time JSON-parser is not yet published to maven central so you will have to build it by yourself.
+* Configuration is not supported